 Any thoughts?
 Would much appreciate!Choi Myun-sig

 - Gumi, Gyungbuk, Korea

 A. For how many hours was the sample salt spray tested?
 How many pits occurred?
 How deep were the pits?
-One specification for chromate conversion coatings on aluminum (Mil-C-5541 [link by ed. to spec at TechStreet]E) has the following requirement: after 168 hours, no more than 5 corrosion pits, and none that are greater than 0.031 inches (0.79 mm) in diameter.
+One specification for chromate conversion coatings on aluminum (Mil-C-5541 [link is to free spec at Defense Logistics Agency, dla.mil]E) has the following requirement: after 168 hours, no more than 5 corrosion pits, and none that are greater than 0.031 inches (0.79 mm) in diameter.

 If the coating did not meet this specification, then there is certainly a problem.
 If the number of salt spray test hours was significantly higher than 168 hours, then perhaps the performance expectation is too high for a conversion coating.Toby Padfield

 Q. Thanks for reply.
 The salt spray test hours were 168hr. and corrosion pits were too many occurred and larger then 0.78 mm.
 I would like to know what's the estimated cause and how to improve this problems and could you recommend better chemicals or process? thanks again.Myun-sig Choi [returning]

 A. First, look at your test panels under 10X to 20X, look for pits in the base metal.
 Pits in = larger pits out!